pymor/pymor/docs/source/tutorial_optimization.rst

     fom = fom.with_(output_functional=output_functional)

-To overcome that pyMORs outputs return a \|NumpyVectorArray\|, we have to define a function that returns numpy arrays instead.
+To overcome that pyMORs outputs return a \|NumpyVectorArray\|, we have to define a function that returns NumPy arrays instead.

 .. jupyter-execute::

     def fom_objective_functional(mu):
-        return fom.output(mu).to_numpy()
+        return fom.output(mu)[0]

-Of course, all optimization methods need a certain starting parameter, which in our case is :math:`\mu_0 = (0.25,0.5)`.
+Of course, all optimization methods need a starting parameter, which in our case is :math:`\mu_0 = (0.25,0.5)`.

 .. jupyter-execute::